Mahadaji Shinde: First Anglo Maratha War (1775–1782)

-After the defeats of the able British generals, Goddard and Murre in Konkan and Central India, respectively, Warren Hastings was forced to accept a fresh treaty, known as the Treaty of Salbai, recognizing the terms of the Marathas, which were to recognize Sawai Madhavrao as the Peshwa and grant Raghunathrao a pension.
+After the defeats of the British generals, Goddard and Murre in Konkan and Central India, respectively, Warren Hastings accepted a fresh treaty, known as the Treaty of Salbai, recognizing the terms of the Marathas, which were to recognize Sawai Madhavrao as the Peshwa and grant Raghunathrao a pension.
 The treaty also forced the British to evacuate and return to Shinde all his territories west of the Ganges.
 A resident, Mr. David Anderson (1750-1825), of St. Germains (who had negotiated the treaty) was at the same time appointed to Mahadji's court.